jzuhone/pyxsim/doc/source/xray_fields.rst

 -------------

-One may want to compute fields for the emissivity or the luminosity of a particular source in its rest frame.
+One may want to compute fields for the emissivity or the luminosity of a particular source in its rest/source frame.
 This can be done using the :meth:`~pyxsim.source_models.sources.SourceModel.make_source_fields` method.
 This method takes a :class:`~yt.data_objects.static_output.Dataset` object from yt, and the minimum and maximum energies of the band you want to create fields for.